 Making the decision to break the cycle of heroin addiction is a step toward living a healthier and happier life.
 There are many heroin detox centers available throughout the country that will offer you the individualized and comprehensive treatment you deserve.
 Heroin detox centers have specially trained health care professionals who can provide a personalized approach, including medication-assisted treatment, appropriate psychological support and effective treatment for conditions including infections or diseases, that may have developed during an individual’s use of heroin.

 The main factor to consider when choosing a facility is typically location.
 Depending on the individual’s circumstances, it may be best to completely change their environment.
 Recovery from heroin addiction is possible and a heroin detox center can provide a strong foundation for long-term recovery.

-If you or a loved one struggle with heroin addiction and are considering treatment for recovery, call The Recovery Village Palm Beach to speak with a representative who can get you started on the path to recovery.
+If you or a loved one struggle with heroin addiction and are considering treatment for recovery, call The Recovery Village Palm Beach at Baptist Health to speak with a representative who can get you started on the path to recovery.